As advertising dries up amid coronavirus shutdown, Washington news outlets lay off staff

 But for most, that boost in readership hasn’t translated to revenue.
 As ad dollars continue to fall, at least three publications have asked readers for donations.

-The (Everett) Herald made its plea in a Friday email.
+In Everett, the Herald made its plea in a Friday email.

 “Advertisers large and small are melting away as you read this.
 We will do our best, but without local advertising revenue, The Daily Herald cannot survive,” O’Connor wrote.
 “I cannot stress enough the peril that we are facing.”